phoenixframework/phoenix/guides/telemetry.md

 Telemetry stores events by their name in an ETS table, along with the handler for each event.
 Then, when a given event is executed, Telemetry looks up its handler and invokes it.

-Phoenix's Telemetry tooling provides us with a supervisor that uses `Telemetry.Metrics` to define the list of Telemetry events to handle and how to handle those events, i.e. how to structure them as a certain type of metric.
-This supervisor works together with a Telemetry reporter to respond to the specified Telemetry events by aggregating them as the appropriate metric and sending them to the correct reporting destination.
+Phoenix's Telemetry tooling provides you with a supervisor that uses `Telemetry.Metrics` to define the list of Telemetry events to handle and how to handle those events, i.e. how to structure them as a certain type of metric.
+This supervisor works together with Telemetry reporters to respond to the specified Telemetry events by aggregating them as the appropriate metric and sending them to the correct reporting destination.

 ## The Telemetry supervisor